-Cultural challenges in IT outsourcing and how to deal with them
+Cultural challenges with outsourcing IT projects and how to deal with them

 As we’ve mentioned in the previous blog, cultural differences aren’t really responsible for problems encountered in cross-cultural collaborations per se, more than the way that people adapt and work with it.
 With that being said though, when left unrecognized, these differences can lead to a mismatch of expectations that in turn can eventually cause problems for the project.

 1. Misunderstandings and miscommunication - A conversation between low-context and high-context communicators can lead to misunderstandings.

 For example, a high-context communicator usually assumes a great deal of commonality of knowledge and views with the message receiver, and trusts their ability to infer the meaning of the message from what’s being said.
 On the other hand, someone who’s more used to low-context communication will accept the message at face value without any further inference.